zamweis/ethminer-autostart-windows-and-linux/linux/nvidia/README.md

 If your miner is **instable**, reduce the amout you overclock your gpu.

+Here is an example of the **settings used for a RTX 2070 Super**.
+Baseclock -150, MemoryClock +1000.
+You should get a reported hashrate around **42MH** and a power consumption around  (gpu only).

 Once you are done and the profile is activated, gwe should now automatically start with that profile.

 ### The script